 New Orleans Saints vs. Detroit Lions

-Two teams in solid playoff position face off on Sunday Night Football as the New Orleans Saints host the Detroit Lions.
-The Saints are -8.5 point favorites over the Lions with an over/under point total set at 53.5.
+The New Orleans Saints begin their quest to get back to the Super Bowl as they host the Detroit Lions in the NFC Playoffs Wildcard round.
+The Saints are -10.5 point favorites over the Lions with an over/under point total set at 58.5.